Parallel Compositing of Volumetric Depth Images for Interactive Visualization of Distributed Volumes at High Frame Rates

-We profile the runtime performance of the individual components of the parallel compositing of sub-VDIs (Sec.~\ref{sec:compVDI}) in order to evaluate performance and to quantify the benefits of using the dense VDI representation over the full-resolution representation for compositing.
-Fig.~\ref{fig:compositing_prof} plots, for both dense and full representation, the timings of the three stages of parallel compositing; the distribution of sub-VDIs among \processings~for compositing, the actual compositing of the \subsuperseg{}{} into \superseg{}{}, and the subsequent gather of composited supersegments lists at the root node.
-An \emph{MPI\_Barrier} was placed before MPI calls for profiling.
-Measurements were averaged over 50 iterations, with the dataset rotating 10\textdegree~in camera space at every 10th iteration.
-VDIs were generated on the FI dataset (Table~\ref{table:datasets}) for the measurements, though we note that the performance of this phase does not scale with the size of the dataset.
+We profile the performance of the individual steps of parallel compositing (Sec.~\ref{sec:compVDI}) in order to quantify the benefits of using the proposed compact VDI representation.
+Figure~\ref{fig:compositing_prof} plots, for both compact and the regular representation, the timings of the three stages of parallel compositing: the distribution of \subsuperseg{}{}~among \processings~($p_d$), the actual compositing into \superseg{}{} ($p_c$), and the final gather at the root \processing~($p_g$).
+An \texttt{MPI\_Barrier} is placed before all MPI calls for profiling.
+Measurements are reported as mean $\pm$ standard-deviation over 144 iterations with the camera rotating 5\textdegree~about the dataset every second iteration for a full 360\textdegree~orbit.
+For $p_d$ and $p_c$, timings are averaged across \processings~at every iteration, since the \processings~can independently proceed with the next step; $p_g$ is recorded at the root \processing.
+VDIs of the FI dataset (Table~\ref{table:datasets}) are used in full HD (\fhdres) viewport resolution with \numSupsegs=25.